Francisco Vázquez de Coronado: Quivira

 Another guide, probably Pawnee and named Ysopete, and probably Teyas as well told Vázquez de Coronado that he was going in the wrong direction, saying Quivira lay to the north.
 By this time, Vázquez de Coronado seems to have lost his confidence that fortune awaited him.
 He sent most of his expedition back to New Mexico and continued with only forty Spanish soldiers and priests and an unknown number of Indian soldiers, servants, and guides.
 Vázquez de Coronado, thus, dedicated himself to a reconnaissance rather than a mission of conquest.

 After more than thirty days journey, Vázquez de Coronado found a river larger than any he had seen before.
 This was the Arkansas, probably a few miles east of present-day Dodge City, Kansas.
 The Spaniards and their Indian allies followed the Arkansas northeast for three days and found Quivirans hunting buffalo.
 The Indians greeted the Spanish with wonderment and fear but calmed down when one of Vázquez de Coronado's guides addressed them in their own language.

-Vázquez de Coronado reached Quivira itself after a few more days of traveling.
+Vázquez de Coronado reached Quivira itself after a few more days of traveling, on July 29, 1541.
 He found Quivira "well settled ... along good river bottoms, although without much water, and good streams which flow into another".
 Vázquez de Coronado believed that there were twenty-five settlements in Quivira.
 Both men and women Quivirans were nearly naked.
 Vázquez de Coronado was impressed with the size of the Quivirans and all the other Indians he met.
 They were "large people of very good build".
 Vázquez de Coronado spent twenty-five days among the Quivirans trying to learn of richer kingdoms just over the horizon.
 He found nothing but straw-thatched villages of up to two hundred houses and fields containing corn, beans, and squash.
 A copper pendant was the only evidence of wealth he discovered.
 The Quivirans were almost certainly the ancestors of the Wichita people.

 Vázquez de Coronado was escorted to the further edge of Quivira, called Tabas, where the neighboring land of Harahey began.
 He summoned the "Lord of Harahey" who, with two hundred followers, came to meet with the Spanish.
 He was disappointed.
 The Harahey Indians were "all naked – with bows, and some sort of things on their heads, and their privy parts slightly covered".
 They were not the wealthy people Vázquez de Coronado sought.
 Disappointed, he returned to New Mexico.
 Before leaving Quivira, Vázquez de Coronado ordered the Turk garroted (executed).
 The Turk is regarded as an Indian hero in a display at Albuquerque's Indian Pueblo Cultural Center because his disinformation led Vázquez de Coronado onto the Great Plains and thus relieved the beleaguered pueblos of Spanish depredations for at least a few months.